airyhq/airy/docs/docs/getting-started/installation/minikube.md

 After the installation, you can also interact with the components of `Airy Core` with the [kubectl](https://kubernetes.io/docs/tasks/tools/) command line utility.
 `airy create` adds the kubeconfig of your Airy Core instance to the default kubeconfig file `~/.kube/config`, under the context `airy-core`.

-## Public webhooks
+## Integrate public webhooks

 In order to integrate with the webhook of most sources on your local machine, we include a [ngrok](https://ngrok.com/) as a deployment to tunnel the traffic to the ingress controller. ngrok is an open source reverse proxy which creates a secure tunnel from a public endpoint to a local service.
 The ngrok client connects to a ngrok server which has public access to the internet and then provides a reversed proxy connectivity back to the webhook services, running inside the Kubernetes cluster.

 To get the ngrok URL of your local Airy Core installation you can run: